What’s Your People’s Strategic Plan? Why Nonprofit Leaders Should Invest in Talent and Culture

 As nonprofit leaders continue to navigate an evolving environment, it is essential to create a workplace that reinforces their mission, reflects their values, and supports their people to achieve the highest levels of innovation, performance and growth.
 If these dedicated activities are pillars of organizations’ identity and culture, then nonprofits can unlock the extraordinary potential of their people and their teams.

-Elizabeth is a senior vice president at CCS Fundraising, a global fundraising consulting firm to nonprofit organizations.
-In this role, she provides counsel on strategic planning, major gifts fundraising and board engagement.
-She is a professor at the University of Pennsylvania where she teaches “Fundraising & Philanthropy: The Donor Journey” to graduate students in the Nonprofit Leadership Program.
-Beyond the classroom, you can find Elizabeth offering her fundraising expertise at industry conferences, on nonprofit podcasts and on social media platforms, including LinkedIn and Instagram.
-She lives in New York City with her husband and daughter and is an avid hiker, traveler and tea drinker.
+You can find Elizabeth offering her fundraising expertise at industry conferences, on nonprofit podcasts and on social media platforms, including LinkedIn and Instagram.
+She lives in New York City with her husband and daughter, and she is an avid hiker, traveler and tea drinker.